groupdocs-viewer/GroupDocs.Viewer-Docs/net/developer-guide/processing-attachments/how-to-list-attachments.md

 productName: GroupDocs.Viewer for .NET
 hideChildren: False
 ---

-GroupDocs.Viewer for .NET API enables you to retrieve a list of document attachments from your emails, Outlook data files, archives and PDF documents.

-Follow these steps to get a list of all attachments:
+To get a list of all attachments to a source file, follow these steps:

-* Instantiate [Viewer](https://reference.groupdocs.com/net/viewer/groupdocs.viewer/viewer) object for the file that contains attachment(s);
+1. Instantiate the [Viewer](https://reference.groupdocs.com/net/viewer/groupdocs.viewer/viewer) object.
+Specify a file that contains attachments.
-* Call [GetAttachments](https://reference.groupdocs.com/net/viewer/groupdocs.viewer/viewer/methods/getattachments) method which will return document attachments collection;
+2. Call the [GetAttachments](https://reference.groupdocs.com/net/viewer/groupdocs.viewer/viewer/methods/getattachments) method.
+It returns the attachment collection.
-* Iterate through attachments collection.
+3. Iterate through the collection.

-Following example demonstrates on how to get all attachments from MSG file.
+The following code snippet shows how to get a list of attachments from the MSG file:

+{{< alert style="info" >}}NOTE: provided code snippet suits all format families that support attachments: emails, Outlook data files, archives, and PDF documents.{{< /alert >}}

+{{< tabs "example1">}}
+{{< tab "C#" >}}
 ```csharp
 using (Viewer viewer = new Viewer("sample.msg"))
 {